 7

-The suburb of Glebe is nothing short of a halcyon hilltop hideaway, and the Corinda Collection is at its center.
-It’s one of the most charming gay accommodations in Hobart.
-Housed in a stunning Victorian inn, it combines spectacular views and serenity with a warm and inviting atmosphere.
-The surroundings are one for Instagram; fragrant gardens, scenic views, pretty streets, and heritage homes.
-In spite of the soothing silence, you’re a mere 10-15 minute walk from the city center.
+The suburb of Glebe was nothing short of a halcyon hilltop hideaway, and the Corinda Collection was its heart.
+This charming gay stay in Hobart sat in a stunning Victorian inn, combining spectacular views and serenity with a warm and inviting atmosphere.
+The surroundings added pizzazz to our Instagram; think fragrant gardens, scenic views, pretty streets, and heritage homes.
+In spite of the soothing silence, we were merely a 10-15 minute walk from the city center.

-The lovingly restored 19th-century home of a timber merchant retains its Victorian-era features, like the grand blackwood staircase.
-However, it’s the huge collection of books, artwork, and antique collectibles that make the place feel so personal and charming.
-The service is impeccably hands-on and gracious, and the owners are more than happy to delve into the history of the inn and the town.
-The standout here is the magnificent Wonderland-like adventure that is Corinda’s garden.
-It boasts a flourishing kitchen garden, as well as textured shrubs and exotic trees, and is a wonderful place to take a walk or botanical tours.
-Don’t forget to check out the remnants of a wall dating back to the Colonial era.
-Besides an honesty bar, the place even serves breakfast in the pretty veranda-conservatory.
+A timber merchant’s lovingly restored 19th-century home retained its Victorian-era features, like the grand blackwood staircase.
+We loved the huge collection of books, artwork, and antique collectibles that made the place feel so personal and charming.
+The service was impeccably hands-on and gracious, and the owners were more than happy to regale us with the inn’s history and town.
+The standout here was the magnificent Wonderland-like garden.
+It boasts a flourishing kitchen garden, as well as textured shrubs and exotic trees, and was a wonderful place to take a walk or do botanical tours.
+There are even remnants of a wall dating back to the Colonial era!
+Besides the honesty bar, the place even served a mean breakfast in the pretty veranda conservatory.

-Rooms here, which include two contemporary pavilions and three Victorian-style cottages, are generous in size.
-They’re all named after members of the merchant’s family and boast sweeping views of the harbor, the mountains, and the sea.
-Gorgeous bathrooms, cozy beds, and thoughtful décor make each of the rooms one pretty picture.
+Rooms here, including two contemporary pavilions and three Victorian-style cottages, were generous.
+They were all named after members of the merchant’s family and boasted sweeping views of the harbor, the mountains, and the sea.
+Gorgeous bathrooms, cozy beds, and thoughtful décor made each of the rooms one pretty picture.

 Salamanca Wharf Hotel